eskibars/PITM/README.md

 # PITM
 ### Introduction
 "People in the Middle" (PITM) is a script/application that runs under [mitmproxy].
 It was created as an alternative to the *--singleuser* and *--htpasswd* authentication options.
-The reason for this is that, while "well behaved browsers" may follow work with proxy authentication, I found that many applications (e.g. those on Android) do not.
-Instead of prompting for username/password, they merely suggest that the Internet is not working.
+The reason for this is that, while "well behaved browsers" may work with proxy authentication, I found that many applications (e.g. those on Android) do not.
+Instead of prompting for username/password, they merely suggest that an Internet connection has failed.
 This defeats the purpose of having a transparent proxy.
 An alternative to this is to leave mitmproxy unauthenticated, but that's not so wise in a public IP space.

 ### Security
 ##### IP-based authorization